The ancient Anglo-Saxon

 - Georg Yunger, aged 48, who landed in America from Konstantimowka, Galicia, in 1914

-- Louis Yunger, aged 28, who emigrated to the United States from Michalovce, Slovakia, in 1921
+- Louis Yunger, aged 28, who immigrated to the United States from Michalovce, Slovakia, in 1921

 The Yunger Motto